ksu-is/Stress-Off/projectroadmap.md

 # Project Road Map:

+As we were asked to do, I found a code from a previous group of students in the ksu-is group to use as my example repository.
+The code itself is well made and the comments made the sample really easy to follow.
+I inserted the code itself into jupyter notebooks and it ran on the first try.
+I'm really looking forward to using this code to my advantage to perfect my Stress-Off program!

 # Sprint 1

 - [X] Each person should have established a Github account and connected to our class organization (KSU-IS) in Github.